Duncanma/Blog/content/Blog/technology-decisions.md

 certainly have my opinions, and I know a fair bit about how it all works, but I have to be honest and tell

-you that I haven't really spent much time looking at the &#8216;other' side of the world in terms of music
+you that I haven't really spent much time looking at the 'other' side of the world in terms of music

 players.
 When someone first asked me what player they should buy, I decided that I needed to look into